vboar/PocketOA/README.md

 # PocketOA
-ORM APP for Android, based on Material Design and MVP.
+CRM APP for Android, based on Material Design and MVP.